drazovan/Analysis-of-features-computed-using-Feret-s-diameter/README.md

 When computed for multiple directions, Feret's diameter enables a number of other shape descriptors.
 For this study we choose the following:
 1. *Maximal Feret's diameter* - equal to the classic diameter, i.e. the distance between two futhest points of an object.
 We compute it as the maximal Feret's diameter over all the directions.
 2. *Minimal Feret's diameter* - minimal Feret's diameter over all the directions.
-3. *Aspect ratio* - ratio between maximla and minimal Feret's diameter.
+3. *Aspect ratio* - ratio between maximal and minimal Feret's diameter.
 4. *Average Feret's diameter* - average Feret's diameter over all the directions.
 5. *Feret's diameter perpendicular to the maximal*.
 6. *Feret's diameter perpendicular to the minimal*.